August 24, 2020

 Over the last seven weeks, we have published a series of blogs on the six steps to becoming a data-driven organization and why being data-driven can be a strategic advantage for any business.
-The series finished with a webinar, now available on-demand, featuring Infor customer Steve McEnany, Vice President of Marketing and Technology at Midwest Wheel.
+The series finished with a webinar featuring Infor customer Steve McEnany, Vice President of Marketing and Technology at Midwest Wheel.

 Steve described Midwest Wheel's journey to becoming a data-driven organization, and how they were able to leverage Infor's industry analytics suite to improve analytics adoption and deliver significant improvements across multiple departments, functions and data silos and achieve a best-in-class customer experience.